Scoring Hub

 Scoring System

-The primary scoring system used at USASF all-star events, designed and maintained by Varsity Spirit.
-Replaced older rubric-based systems.
-Organized into Performance, Execution, and Difficulty sections with defined ranges, MAXes, and quantity charts.
-Judges submit scores digitally.
+The scoring system used at Varsity Spirit all-star events, organized into Performance, Execution, and Difficulty sections with defined ranges, MAXes, and quantity charts.
+Its Level Appropriate documents define what skills count for each level.

 USASF